NicolasMassart/pantheon/docs/Alethio/Lite-Network-Monitor.md

     The Alethio EthStats Lite Network Monitor is an [Alethio product](https://company.aleth.io/developers).

 !!! tip
-    Static local ports 80 and 3000 are used in the example of [running the Lite Network Monitor for a Pantheon Node](#running-lite-network-monitor-for-a-pantheon-node).
+    Static local ports 80 and 3000 are used in the example [running the Lite Network Monitor for a Pantheon Node](#running-lite-network-monitor-for-a-pantheon-node).

 ## Statistics